hisunnymay/community/docs/README.md

     image: /images/interaction.png
     left: false
   - title: Link Utterances to Semantics
     details: Natural language utterances in the different languages is translated to and from schema event by Framely dialog understanding and module.
-To control the language perception related behavior, the builder only needs to touch the language part of the relevant interaction annotation, by provider exemplars for user utterance and template for bot messaging.
+To control the language perception related behavior, the builder only needs to touch the language part of the relevant interaction annotation, by providing exemplars for user utterance and template for bot messaging.
 No machine learning (ML) and natural language understanding (NLU) training is needed, certainly no need for a Ph.D hire.
     image: /images/language.png
     left: true